 Emma, a nurse, and Jude, a software engineer, at Excel School, ready to work as volunteers.
 Note the impressive hat that Jude is wearing - the Kenyan sun is harsh and all volunteers are expected to either wear a hat or put on suncreen.

-Members of the Porridge and Rice leadership team with volunteers from the UK, Ned, Taylor, Vish, Luan, Kuljit, and Leonie.
+Members of the Porridge and Rice leadership team with volunteers from the UK.
+Front row from the left - Ned (UK volunteer), Grace, Beth, Elosey, Agneta, Kuljit (UK volunteer), Mary and Leonie (UK volunteer).
+Back row from the left - Taylor (UK volunteer), Vish (UK volunteer), Luan (UK volunteer), and John.
 The leadership team proudly wear their Tilnar Cycle Challenge t-shirts, a sport's event that supports the charity.

 Volunteers Jude, Jake, Emma, and Vish, pose with the teachers of Lizpal School, a dedicated team of amazing people working to improve the lives of the children in their community.